tudor-malene/Easygrid/README.md

 Version History
 ------------------------

+### 1.4.3
+    Improvements:
+     - Added grid initialization lifecycle closures

+    Bugs:
+     - the 'scaffolding' dependency is not exported any more

 ### 1.4.2
     Improvements:
      - Cleaned up the configuration.
 The defaults are in the DefaultEasygridConfig.groovy class.
 The custom project settings will be in /grails-app/conf/EasygridConfig
      - in development mode you can define a grid directly in the gsp ( works just for gorm ).
      - the custom inline edit closures ( updateRowClosure, etc ) will be passed the gridConfig object

     Bugs:
      - fixed  ListDatasourceService
      - fixed externalGrids startup issue  on older grails versions
      - the gorm datasource also works with non Long ids

 ### 1.4.1
     - added possibility to declare grids in normal Controller closures - ending with "Grid". - see (https://github.com/tudor-malene/Easygrid_example/blob/master/grails-app/controllers/example/AuthorController.groovy)